bevy-cheatbook/bevy-cheatbook/src/introduction.md

 ## Stability Warning

-Bevy is still a very new and experimental game engine!
+Bevy is still a new and experimental game engine!
 It has only been public since August 2020!

 While improvements have been happening at an incredible pace, and development is active, Bevy simply hasn't yet had the time to mature.